deadlydog/deadlydog.github.io/_posts/2023-08-17-How-and-where-to-properly-define-classes-and-enums-in-your-PowerShell-modules.md

 > Unable to find type [MyClass/MyEnum]

-If you want to avoid this type issue, and not have to remember the specific rules around defining and including classes/enums and importing modules, then use C# classes and enums instead of PowerShell native classes and enums.
+If you want to avoid this "missing type" issue, and not have to remember the specific rules around defining and including classes/enums and importing modules, then use C# classes and enums instead of PowerShell native classes and enums.
 They allow you to define your classes and enums in their own files, and allow end-users to use `Import-Module` and still have full access to the class/enum types.

-## What is a PowerShell class and enum?
+## What is a PowerShell native class and enum?

-Let's ensure we are on the same page with regard to PowerShell native classes and enums.
+Let's ensure we are on the same page with regard to PowerShell native [classes](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_classes) and [enums](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.core/about/about_enum).
 PowerShell native classes and enums were introduced in PowerShell 5, and are a way to define strongly-typed objects in PowerShell.

 Here is an example of a basic PowerShell class definition: